Holmegaard bow: Efficiency

 The Holmegaard design, under the previous interpretation of a bow that bends only in the broad inner part of the limbs, may be able to shoot an arrow faster and further due to the light, long and stiff outer limbs which act as levers when propelling the arrow.
 This is the same principle that explains why a dart can be propelled faster from an Atlatl than from throwing alone.

 Such "Holmegaard style" bows are used in flight archery competitions.
 For flight bows, an optimum between the length of the stiff tips and the draw force of the bow is desired.
 If the outer limbs are too long, their weight exceeds the capacity of the energy stored in the inner limbs.
 The outer limbs can also become unstable if made too thin.
 In modern Holmegaard-style bows, the outer limbs are much thicker than the inner limbs to prevent the outer limbs from bending excessively.

 The original specimens were not finished for such high performance.
 There is doubt as to whether the biconvex shape of the mid-limbs is due to poor preservation in the bogs.
 The more recent Holmegaards do not have well defined "shoulders" and have more semblance to the American flatbow.

-Due to the wide working limbs, Holmegaard bows can be made from more common, lower density woods such as maple, ash, and oak, as well as elm.
+Due to the wide working limbs, Holmegaard bows can be made from more common, lower density woods such as yew, maple, ash, and oak, as well as elm.